amandaIaria/bt-portfolio-v2/README.md

   -  Allow REACT to work with this
   -  See what happens with Angular
   -  Hope that I can move .babelrc to the .config folder
+  -  Be able to create a npm module with this.

 __Problems__